Conditionally perform a command on several Directories/Folders.

 or the same thing in a batch file, with the %'s doubled:

 for /f "tokens=*" %%G in ('dir /b /s /a:d "C:\Work\reports*"') do echo Found %%G

 Although Win32 will not recognise any file or directory name that begins or ends with a '.' (period / full stop) it is possible to include a Full Stop in the middle of a directory name and this can cause issues with FOR /D.

 Parameter expansion will treat a Full Stop as a file extension, so for a directory name like "Sample 2.6.4" the output of %%~nG will be truncated to "Sample 2.6" to return the whole folder name use %%G or %%~nxG

 FOR does not, by itself, set or clear the Errorlevel.

 List every subfolder, below the folder C:\Work\ that has a name starting with "User":

-Powershell: ForEach-Object - Loop for each object in the pipeline
+Equivalent PowerShell: ForEach-Object - Loop for each object in the pipeline.